The latest edition of the GED® test was introduced in the U.S. in January 2014.

 - 175-200: College Ready plus College Credit Score

-These three GED passing score levels are indicating the various aptitude ranges and in how far an applicant is likely to be successful in college.
+These three GED passing score levels are indicating the various aptitude ranges and in how far a student is likely to be successful in college.

 GED Passing Score (145-164).
 If you scored in this range, you passed that GED subtest at a level comparable to that of a high school graduate.